SDS logo

 If you're dealing with ongoing bad breath despite good hygiene habits, don’t ignore it.
 Schedule a dental visit if:

-• Your breath has a persistent foul odor
+• Your breath has a persistent foul odour

 • You experience tooth or gum pain